Get started with Shape today!

 The Financial Services Cloud (FSC) is a Salesforce product that gives insurance companies complete visibility of clients’ financial profiles.
 Initially designed for wealth management solutions, FSC has been expanded and improved to cater to insurance industries covering life, annuity, group benefits, property, and casualty insurance solutions.

-Housed within Salesforce's user-friendly Lightning interface, FSC can be tailored to fit the specific needs of any insurance company.
+Housed within Salesforce's user-friendly Lightning interface, FSC can be tailored to fit the uninuq needs of any insurance company.
 The lightning interface is a modern dynamic interface, allowing users to customize it to align with their specific needs.

 Although the customization capabilities are a significant advantage that has earned much praise from users, it's important to remember that the process can be quite complex and may require a certain level of technical support.
-Our process of setting up the CRM extended longer than expected, primarily due to certain complex customizations.
+Our process of setting up the CRM extended longer than expected, primarily due to certain complex customization.

 As mentioned earlier, Salesforce FSC stands out for its ability to provide a 360-degree view of policyholders.
 This includes details about life events, household relationships, coverage, and claims.
 These details can retain existing policyholders, speed up claims management, and identify cross-selling and upselling opportunities.